poveyd/terraform-to-ansible/README.md

 ## How to use it

-1. git clone <repo> or just download the jar file from <link to jar>.
+1. git clone <repo> or just download the [jar file](https://github.com/poveyd/terraform-to-ansible/blob/master/build/libs/terraform_to_ansible-1.0.jar).

+2. Tag your EC2 instances in Terraform using the `Ansible_host` tag (this is case-insensitive).
+This tag will be used as the name of the host group in the Ansible inventory file.

-2. Assuming you have a terraform.tfstate file in your current directory, run: <code>java -jar terraform_to_ansible.jar</code>
+3. Assuming you have a terraform.tfstate file in your current directory, run: <code>java -jar terraform_to_ansible.jar</code>

 You should now have the Ansible inventory file printed on your screen.
 It is up to you whether you redirect this to a file or pass in the -a parameter to get the utility to write it to a file for you.